evil penguin 2.1

 9. Pick targeted keywords and then build longer key phrases around them by adding extra words.
 Submit no more than 2 articles for the same set of combination keywords.

-10. Narrow the number of posts for each keyword.
-It was once recommended to write 10 articles targeting each set of keywords (same anchor keywords 10 times from 10 unique articles).
-You may be able to stave off the damage of the 2.1 update by decreasing the number of posts to 5-6 for each set of targeted keywords (5 mixtures of combinations around their targeted keywords, 5 different set, and 1 article per set of keywords).
+10. Reduce the number of posts for each keyword.
+It used to be suggested to create 10 articles focused on each group of keywords (using the same anchor keywords 10 times across 10 different articles).
+You might lessen the impact of the 2.1 update by cutting down the posts to 5-6 for each group of targeted keywords (5 combinations related to their keywords, 5 different sets, and 1 article for each set of keywords).